Flank/flank-dashboard/docs/09_firebase_deployment.md

 5. In the info panel, select the `PERMISSIONS` tab and click an `ADD MEMBER` button.
 6. In the opened menu, type `allUsers` in the `New members` field and select a `Cloud Functions` -> `Cloud Functions Invoker` role.
 7. Save the changes.

-Once you've finished with these steps, and the `validateEmailDomain` function available for all users, consider the following steps to configure allowed email domains:

-1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
-2. Open the `Cloud Firestore` section on the left panel.
-3. Tap on the `Start collection` button, enter the `allowed_email_domains` as a collection ID, and tap the `Next` button.
-4. After you tapped the `Next` button, you'll be asked to add a first document to your collection.
-This is the point where we start adding the allowed user email domains for our application.
-For example, we want to allow the `gmail.com` domain, so we should create an empty document with the `gmail.com` document ID.

-To add more allowed email domains you should add a new document for each email domain with the domain itself as a document ID.

 ## Creating a new Firebase User